Stevnbak/StevEngine/ReadMe.md

 The OpenGL renderer is the only renderer in the engine, it handles (once it's complete) rendering primitives, models, textures, lighting etc.

-Although not recommended it can be disabled by setting the cmake build option "USE_RENDERER_GL" to OFF.
+Can be disabled by setting the cmake build option "USE_RENDERER_GL" to OFF.

 ## **Physics**

-Physics is implemented as components but is using [Jolt Physics](https://github.com/jrouwe/JoltPhysics) as the backbone.
+Physics is implemented as components, but is using [Jolt Physics](https://github.com/jrouwe/JoltPhysics) as the backbone.

 Can be disabled by setting the cmake build option "USE_PHYSICS" to OFF".